-7.1 Banks should arrange to report instances of bank robberies, dacoities, thefts and burglaries to the following authorities immediately on their occurrence by telegram/ fax / e-mail.
-The report should include details of modus operandi and other information as at columns 1 to 11 of FMR - 4.

-(a) Reserve Bank of India, Department of Banking Supervision, Central Office, Mumbai.

-(b) The concerned Regional Office of the Department of Banking Supervision, Reserve Bank of India under whose jurisdiction the Head Office of the bank falls.

-(c) The concerned Regional Office of the Department of Banking Supervision, Reserve Bank of India, under whose jurisdiction the affected bank branch is located.

-(d) The Security Adviser, Central Security Cell, Reserve Bank of India, Central Office Building, Mumbai - 400001.
+- 7.1 Banks should arrange to report by fax / e-mail instances of bank robberies, dacoities, thefts and burglaries to the following authorities immediately on their occurrence. - The Chief General Manager-in-Charge, Reserve Bank of India, Department of Banking Supervision, Central Office, Mumbai. - b) Regional Office of the Department of Banking Supervision, Reserve Bank of India under whose jurisdiction the Head Office of the bank falls. - c) Regional Office of Reserve Bank of India, Department of Banking Supervision, Reserve Bank of India, under whose jurisdiction the affected bank branch is located to enable the Regional Office to take up the issues regarding security arrangements in affected branch/es during the State Level Security Meetings with the concerned authorities (endorsements). - d) The Security Adviser, Central Security Cell, Reserve Bank of India, Central Office Building, Mumbai 400001.

-(e) Ministry of Finance, Department of Economic Affairs, (Banking Division), Government of India, New Delhi.
+e) Ministry of Finance, Department of Economic Affairs, (Banking Division), Government of India, New Delhi.